Treatments for Ulcerative Colitis

 2. Mild to moderate extensive colitis

-If the inflammation has progressed in the bowel beyond what topical medications can treat effectively, it is called extensive colitis or pancolitis (inflammation of the entire colon).
-The guidelines recommend treatment of extensive colitis with anti-inflammatory agents, such as oral sulfasalazine or another aminosalicylate.
-Topical treatment may be added if it is assessed that this combined approach could be most effective.
+If the colitis is too far along the bowel for topical medicines to reach, it is called extensive colitis or pancolitis.
+The ACG guidelines recommend treatment of extensive colitis with oral sulfasalazine or another aminosalicylate.
+Topical treatment may be added as well as this combined approach seems to be most effective.

 Maintaining remission in mild to moderate extensive colitis

-Oral aminosalicylates help to reduce relapses of inflammation.
-Long-term steroid treatment is not safe because of the side effects.
-Patients who need steroids to reach or maintain a state of remission are often prescribed Remicade, Simponi, Humira, Entyvio, Imuran or mercaptopurine.
+Oral aminosalicylates help to reduce relapses of colitis.
+Long-term steroid treatment is not safe.
+Patients who needed steroids to reach remission are switched to Humira, Remicade, Simponi, Imuran or mercaptopurine.

 Ulcerative colitis not responding to aminosalicylates